SFD-Shadow/Synced_Avatar_Pickupable_Object/README.md

 > This system also only uses one hand to determine rotation, so avoid using both hands when initially picking up the object.

 One Physbone handels the Z and Y rotation, and the other handels the X rotation.
-The way the colliders are placed and formatted, allow for the hand/finger colliders of the avatar to determine the rotation of the object by rotating the physbones, and without the use of parameters or 'syncing'
+The way the colliders are placed and formatted, allow for the hand/finger colliders of the avatar to determine the rotation of the object by rotating the physbones, and without the use of any parameters or 'syncing'